dev-wd/dev-wd.github.io/_swift/2019-12-02-escaping-closure.md

 ## Case 1.
 Completion Handle with TrailingClosure

-- Implement case is implemented in 'viewdidload'.
+- Implement case is implemented in 'viewDidLoad()'.

-- 'completion' is completionHandler, it should get '@escaping'
+- 'completion' is completionHandler which includes '@escaping' property.
-- you don't need to send 'completion' parameter, add trailing closure instead.
+- you don't need to send 'completion' parameter, but add trailing closure instead.